Tree forcing and definable maximal independent sets in hypergraphs: Introduction

 The main result of this paper is the following theorem.

-\begin{thm} After forcing with the $\omega_2$-length csi of Sacks or splitting forcing over $L$, every analytic hypergraph on a Polish space has a $\mathbf{\Delta}^1_2$ maximal independent set. \end{thm}
+\begin{thm} After forcing with the $\omega_2$-length countable support iteration (csi) of Sacks or splitting forcing over $L$, every analytic hypergraph on a Polish space has a $\mathbf{\Delta}^1_2$ maximal independent set. \end{thm}

 This extends a result by Schrittesser \cite{Schrittesser2016}, who proved the above for Sacks forcing, which we denote by $\mathbb{S}$, and ordinary $2$-dimensional graphs (see also \cite{Schrittesser2018}).
+For equivalence relations this was already known by Budinas \cite{Budinas84}.
 We will also prove the case of finite products but our main focus will be on the countable support iteration. \emph{Splitting forcing} $\mathbb{SP}$ (Definition~\ref{def:splittingforcing}) is a less-known forcing notion that was originally introduced by Shelah in \cite{Shelah1992} and has been studied in more detail recently (\cite{Spinas2004}, \cite{Spinas2007}, \cite{HeinSpinas2019} and \cite{LaguzziMildenbergerStuber-Rousselle2020}).
 Although it is very natural and gives a minimal way to add a \emph{splitting real} (see more below), it has not been exploited a lot and to our knowledge, there is no major set theoretic text treating it in more detail.

 Our three guiding examples for Theorem~\ref{thm:maintheorem} will be \emph{ultrafilters}, \emph{maximal independent families} and \emph{Hamel bases}.